Dynamic mode decomposition for detecting oscillatory transient activity via sparsity and smoothness regularization: Discussion

-The proposed method requires only the snapshot data $\{\bx_{m}\}_{m=0}^{M}$ and the set of DMD modes and frequencies, $\{(\bphi_{j}, \omega_{j} = \arg(\lambda_{j}))\}_{j=1}^{r}$, and can therefore be seamlessly integrated with other types of DMD-type methods without modifying their frameworks.
+Combining the present method with the recursive DMD (RDMD)~\cite{RDMD}, whose modes are orthogonal and retain pure frequencies, could further sharpen this interpretability.
+The proposed method requires only the snapshot data $\{\bx_{m}\}_{m=0}^{M}$ and the set of DMD modes and frequencies, $\{(\bphi_{j}, \omega_{j} = \arg(\lambda_{j}))\}_{j=1}^{r}$ and can, therefore, be seamlessly integrated with other types of DMD-type methods without modifying their frameworks.
 One notable example is the recursive dynamic mode decomposition (RDMD)~\cite{RDMD}, which was developed to analyze nonlinear transient dynamics.
 In RDMD, the resulting modes are orthogonal and retain pure frequencies.
 Thus, combining RDMD with the present method may lead to more interpretable and distinguishable temporal activations of the extracted modes.
 Furthermore, by employing kernel DMD~\cite{KDMD} or extended DMD~\cite{EDMD}, the proposed framework can naturally incorporate nonlinear observables.
 It allows for a richer representation of nonlinear complex dynamics and enables improved characterization of transient phenomena not adequately captured by linear observables alone.